 In the not-so-distant past, the main benefit of commercial solar adoption was rooted in affecting environmental change.
 Early photovoltaic (PV) technology adopters saw it as a potential solution to what had become a global energy crisis.

-And for that, they were called hippies, tree-huggers, and any number of pejorative environmentalist monikers.
+And for that, they were called hippies, tree-huggers and any number of pejorative environmentalist monikers.
 But they didn’t care.
 They shrugged off the short-sighted labels and persevered, pushing PV as a viable alternative energy source and lauding the environmental impact of solar power.

 It worked.
-Today, solar energy adoption is at an all-time high (last year, the U.S. increased its solar installations by 95%, the highest growth rate on record).
+Today, solar energy adoption is at an all-time high (in 2016, the U.S. increased its solar installations by 95%, the highest growth rate on record).
 Only now, it’s not just the environmentalists championing the cause.
 According to a recent SunPower survey*, 87% of business respondents cite saving money as one of the primary reasons for funding solar projects—with some projected to save hundreds of thousands of dollars (or more) in electricity costs over the life of their commercial solar panel system.

 Yes, financial gain has jockeyed to the number one solar energy benefit position.
 But environmental impact is still very much in the mix, followed by brand elevation in third place.

 You could look at this as a negative shift in human values, but we see this as potentially presenting solar energy as a more attractive solution to a greater number of companies.
 And as the benefits of sustainable business practices continue to grow and evolve, we’ll all “profit” from the end-result.

 The main drivers for adopting solar energy: at a glance